divio/divio-cloud-docs/introduction/laravel/laravel-04-add-application.rst

 Make a change
 -------------

-We'll make a simple change to the project code.
+We'll make a simple change to the application code.
 Find the file ``resources/views/welcome.blade.php``, which is responsible for the Laravel welcome page, and adjust the line controlling the background colour, for example:

 ..  code-block:: php
     :emphasize-lines: 4